AdviceCities

 The seaside resort of Weston Super Mare around the Grand Pier is great fun, with loads for families to do together on a day trip from Bristol.

 Visit Weston Super Mare in the summer for the best beaches in Somerset – bring your bucket and spade for British seaside fabulousness.
 Other attractions in Weston Super Mare include the Helicopter Museum, Weston Museum, Noah’s Ark Zoo Farm (and the Noah’s Ark Maze, one of England’s best mazes) and the West Somerset Railway too.
+Certainly one of the best day trips from Bristol.

-9. Day trip to Westonbirt Arboretum
+9. Do a day trip to Westonbirt Arboretum from Bristol

 Look no further than Gloucestershire for a magical estate that looks right at home in any period drama.
 Westonbirt, one of the most important arboretums in the country, is a year-round treat.